 Sandra Brown, M.A., is the founder and CEO of the Institute for Relational Harm Reduction and Public Pathology Education.
 She holds a Master’s degree in Counseling and is a program development specialist, lecturer and community educator on pathological love relationships and domestic violence, and is an award-winning author.
 Among her titles is the groundbreaking, Women Who Love Psychopaths: Inside the Relationships of Inevitable Harm with Psychopaths, Sociopaths & Narcissists.
 For more information about Sandra and her work, please visit SafeRelationshipsMagazine.com.

 Why We Created LawYou

-LawYou America exists to help you represent yourself in court.
-Click here to read "The (brief) LawYou Story."
+LawYou America exists to help people represent themselves in court.
+Click here to read “The (brief) LawYou Story.”
 Most of the people we help cannot afford to hire an attorney for traditional, full representation.
 And there are others who simply do not want to hire an attorney for one reason or another.

 There’s another, more organic motivation that drives us:

 Congress shall make no law … abridging … the right of the people … to petition the Government for a redress of grievances.

 You might recognize that quote as being a portion of the First Amendment.
 When lawyers become the necessary gatekeepers and the only ones who can hold the keys to the courthouse doors, then somewhere along the line the right of the people to petition the government has been abridged.
 LawYou is our way of correcting that problem, and returning to you your liberty to freely access the courts.